New tenant checklist

 What you must know before you sign a lease

-- a copy of this information statement
+- a copy of this information (the New tenant checklist)

 - a copy of your lease (tenancy agreement)

 - 2 copies of the premises condition report (more on that later)

 - an invitation to lodge the bond using Rental Bonds Online (RBO).
 Or, if you are unable to use RBO, a bond lodgement form for you to sign, so that it can be lodged with NSW Fair Trading